mfontanini/presenterm/docs/src/guides/themes.md

 ## Built-in themes

 A few built-in themes are bundled with the application binary, meaning you don't need to have any external files available to use them.
-These are packed as part of the [build process](/build.rs) as a binary blob and are decoded on demand only when used.
+These are packed as part of the [build process][build-rs] as a binary blob and are decoded on demand only when used.

 Currently, the following themes are supported: